-The passing of this Bill would be damaging to the community and to consumers.
-It would hinder consumer access to information and the right to know matters of crucial importance to society, that being the way animals are raised and killed for their bodies to be turned into food.
+If this inquiry results in stronger laws against whisleblowers it would be damaging to the community and to consumers.
+Laws preventing whistleblowers would hinder consumer access to information and the right to know matters of crucial importance to society, that being the way animals are raised and killed for their bodies to be turned into food.